Do your employees fully understand your brand and what it stands for? If not, you are not communicating your brand effectively to your customers.

-Smart businesses realise that a brand is more than just a communications idea, it is in fact a behavioural framework.
+Smart businesses realise that a brand is more than just a communications idea, it is, in fact, a behavioural framework.
 In order for a brand to deliver its promise, every member of your business needs to be engaged.
-Behaviour needs to start from the inside and radiate outward.
+You need to build your brand from the inside out.

 So how can you build a culture that energises employees and transforms your brand?
 The following ideas will help get you started.

 Employees are your strongest and most visible brand ambassadors, and to endorse what your brand stands for, they should understand and reflect your brand values.

 Brand values are the guiding principles that direct your brand behaviour in any given situation.
 One of Virgin’s values is “Brilliant Customer Services – Friendly, human and relaxed; professional but non-corporate”.
 This is clearly seen in everything they do, from their communications to their customer services.
 In a recruitment context, values-led recruitment focuses on attitude, behaviours and organisational fit instead of just competency-based selection.
 The benefit of this approach is that it starts to forge a more likeminded workforce that is more committed and more likely to live and breathe your brand.

 Action: Assemble an internal team to explore and short-list your brand values.
 Evaluate them and provide examples of how these deliver your brand experience.
 If you have existing values, review how these guide employees’ actions.
 For example, if you chose ‘innovative’ as a value, ask how that applies to every employee’s role.
 Ensure your leadership team leads by example with their actions and weave your values throughout every part of the operation.

 Help employees to understand